Running Out of Time (song): Music video

 Hayley Williams wears vintage clothing by Vivienne Westwood (pictured in 2011) in the song's music video.

 The music video for "Running Out of Time", directed by Ivanna Borin, was released on February 16, 2023.
 It depicts Williams being pulled from a recording studio into an Alice in Wonderland-themed world, where the instruments have come to life and begun to approach her.
 After entering the dream world through a guitar case, Williams, along with York and Farro, navigate through a colorful and distorted landscape that reflects the anxieties of the song's lyrics.
 The band members, whose limbs have grown several feet in length, work through unusual situations and then run on a track in outer space back to the studio.
 Adrian Garro, writing for Rock Cellar Magazine, compared the music video to 1990s videos by Nirvana and the Smashing Pumpkins.
 The video was shortlisted in the best international rock video category at the 2023 UK Music Video Awards.

 In the music video, Williams wears several outfits by the British designer Vivienne Westwood, including a corset from Westwood's 1990 Portrait collection and a golden dress from her Spring/Summer 2016 collection.
 Lindsey Hartman, the band's stylist, said that Westwood was her and Williams' "ultimate hero" and that they decided to commemorate her when they filmed the music video in 2022, shortly after her death.
-Williams also wears a red Rodarte dress while running on the track at the end of the music video; Williams has since worn Rodarte on the This Is Why Tour.
+Williams also wears a red Rodarte dress while running on the track at the end of the music video; Williams also wore Rodarte afterward on the This Is Why Tour.